-ANTH222 Intro to Cultural Anthropology 3 credits (3 lec hrs/wk) A continuation of the major topics explored in ANTH 221/223, including marriage and the family, gender, equality and inequality, political systems, conflict and conflict resolution, religion, art and applied anthropology.
-May be taken independently of ANTH 221/223.
+ANTH223H Cultural Anthropology III with Hono 3 credits (3 lec hrs/wk) Prerequisite(s): (ANTH221H and ANTH222H)

+Cultural Anthropology III with Honors - Development and Globalization.
+A continuation of the major topics explored in ANTH 221H/222H, including colonialism; the meaning of progress and development; globalization, neoliberalism and the state; identity; migration; climate change; and applied anthropology.
+May be taken independently of ANTH 221H/222H.
 This course may be taken 1 time for credit.

-ANTH223 Intro to Cultural Anthropology 3 credits (3 lec hrs/wk) A continuation of the major topics explored in ANTH 221/222, including the meaning of progress and development, globalization, neoliberalism and the state, identity, medical anthropology, migration and applied anthropology.
-May be taken independently of ANTH 221/222.
-This course may be taken 1 time for credit.
-Course classification: LDC ANTH224 Intro to Medical Anthropology 3 credits (3 lec hrs/wk) Medical Anthropology is concerned with the cross-cultural study of culture, health, and illness.
-The course introduces student to theoretical orientations and key concepts of medical anthropology; the crosscultural diversity of health beliefs and practices; cultural aspects of ethnomedicine and biomedicine; and contemporary issues and special populations such as AIDS, homelessness, cancer, women's health, and children at risk.
+ANTH224 Intro to Medical Anthropology 3 credits (3 lec hrs/wk) Medical Anthropology is concerned with the cross-cultural study of culture, health, and illness.
+The course introduces student to theoretical orientations and key concepts of medical anthropology; the cross-cultural diversity of health beliefs and practices; cultural aspects of ethnomedicine and biomedicine; and contemporary issues and special populations such as AIDS, homelessness, cancer, women's health, and children at risk.